pivotal/docs-tap/install-general.md

           also cause this data to be rebuilt from the Git location.
           This can cause issues when you manually register entities through the UI because they only exist in the database and are lost when that in-memory database gets rebuilt.
     - For production use-cases, use a PostgreSQL database that exists outside the Tanzu Application Platform packaging.
           The PostgreSQL database stores all the catalog data persistently both from the Git locations and the UI manual entity registrations.
 For more information, see [Configuring the Tanzu Application Platform GUI database](tap-gui/database.md)

-### Kubernetes cluster requirements
+### <a id='k8s-cluster-reqs'></a>Kubernetes cluster requirements

 Installation requires:

 * Kubernetes cluster versions 1.20, 1.21, or 1.22 on one of the following Kubernetes providers: